scala/scala3/docs/docs/internals/periods.md

 compilers change the type of a symbol destructively according to the "current phase".
-Another, more functional approach might be to have different symbols representing the same definition at different phases, which each symbol carrying a different immutable type. `dotc` employs yet another scheme, which is inspired by functional reactive programming (FRP): Symbols carry not a single type, but a function from compiler phase to type.
+Another, more functional approach might be to have different symbols representing the same definition at different phases, which each symbol carrying a different immutable type. `scalac` employs yet another scheme, which is inspired by functional reactive programming (FRP): Symbols carry not a single type, but a function from compiler phase to type.
 So the type of a symbol is a time-indexed function, where time ranges over compiler phases.